lambdaFun94/forked-pages-repo/README.md

 ### Prerequisites

-1. You must have access to the Yext Github organization: https://github.com/yext
-1. You must have access to the Yext NPM organization: https://www.npmjs.com/org/yext
 1. Have the Yext CLI installed: https://hitchhikers.yext.com/guides/cli-getting-started-resources/01-install-cli/
 1. Have Deno installed, version 1.21.0 or later: https://deno.land/manual/getting_started/installation
 1. Have node installed, version 17 or later: https://nodejs.org/en/download/